 Our organizations rely on work getting done by teams.
 We look to these groups to show leadership, be creative, resolve conflict, build on each other’s strengths, and work toward a common vision.
 But it can be hard at times, even for the most productive teams.

 1. Everything DiSC® resources for teams

 Teams need support, evaluation and time for reflection just as individuals do.
 You might already know about the benefits of using Everything DiSC with teams: better communication, increased understanding, reduced unproductive conflict.

-Show strengths, challenges and relationship behaviors of any two people on the team.
-Compare any two people who have taken any of the Everything DiSC Profiles.
-Two 10-page reports, one for each person.
+Comparison Reports show strengths, challenges and relationship behaviors of any two people on the team.
+You can compare any two people who have taken any of the Everything DiSC Profiles with two 10-page reports, one for each person.
 Free with an EPIC account.

 Team members can compare themselves with others who have taken an Everything DiSC assessment and signed up for an MyEverythingDiSC account.
 Groups can also create group maps and get tips for working better with people in that group.